OpenNTI/nti.dataserver/docs/content-anchoring.rst

 ``elementTagName`` respectively.
 Using the container, offset, and anchor, generate the anchor's *primary context*.
-The anchor's ``edgeOffset`` property is the index into the *primary context* object's ``context_text`` property, of the offset from the range object.
+The anchor's ``edgeOffset`` property is the index into the *primary context* object's ``contextText`` property, of the offset from the range object.

 Using a ``TreeWalker`` rooted at the reference node, start at container and iterate ``Text`` node siblings to generate *additional context* object's.
-Continue to iterate, creating ``TextContext`` objects for each sibling until 15 characters have been collected or 5 context objects have been created.
+Continue to iterate creating ``TextContext`` objects for each sibling until 15 characters have been collected, or 5 context objects have been created.
 If anchor type is ``start``, iterate siblings to the left using the ``TreeWalker's`` ``previousNode`` method.
-If anchor type is ``end``, iterate siblings to the right using the ``TreeWalker's`` ``nextNdoe`` method.
+If anchor type is ``end``, iterate siblings to the right using the ``TreeWalker's`` ``nextNode`` method.
 The anchor's ``contexts`` property becomes an array whoes head is the *primary context* object, and whose tail is the *additional context* objects.